ArthurChatton/sPoRT-notebook/README.md

     ##  Max.   :  3.000
     ##  NA's   :425

-The dataset `simdata` is composed of 5000 individuals and 43 variables.
+The dataset `simdata` comprises 5000 individuals and 43 variables.

 1.  `Wx` are baseline confounders
-2.  `Lx_t` are time-varying confouders at time t (t=0 for baseline value)
+2.  `Lx_t` are time-varying confounders at time t (t=0 for baseline value)
 3.  `A_t` are treatment value at time t (1 if treated)
 4.  `C_t` are censoring indicator at time t (1 if censored)